An Oracle ULA (Oracle Unlimited License Agreement) is:

 Options When the ULA Nears Expiration

-Six months before the expiration date of the ULA, Oracle will contact the organization to determine the next steps.
+Six months before the ULA’s expiration, Oracle will contact the organization to determine the next steps.

 At this point, there are three primary options: